Outdoor Heritage Education Center

 His success in building the North American Hunting Club, N. Am.
 Fishing Club, Gardening Club of America, National Home Cooking Club, PGA Tour Partners Club and their respective magazines and TV/video entities opened the door to launching the Outdoor Heritage Education Center as a way to connect youngsters and parents with healthy outdoor activities.

-As past president of the Outdoor Writers Assoc. of America and current Treasurer of the Natural Resources Foundation of Wisconsin, Mr. LaBarbera has seen how the people most involved with outdoor activities are the ones who do the most to protect those natural resources they cherish.
+As Life Member of many sporting conservation groups, past president of the Outdoor Writers Assoc. of America and former Treasurer and current Vice Chairman of the Natural Resources Foundation of Wisconsin, Mr. LaBarbera has seen how the people most involved with outdoor activities are the ones who do the most to protect those natural resources they cherish.

 OHEC has no paid staff.
 Donations flow through OHEC to mission programs, often with the addition of matching OHEC funds and oversight, in one of the most efficient and streamlined processes in the world of charitable non-profits.
 Positive publicity generated for partners and programs is often an added bonus, on top of the program's achievements that are connecting youth and adults to our outdoor heritage and activities.
-Mr. LaBarbera, who remains involved and accessible, and all of the education volunteers across America donate their time to mentor the next generation and create future stewards for the environment.
-Our outdoor traditions rely on healthy natural resources.
+Mr. LaBarbera remains involved and accessible, along with education volunteers across America who also donate their time to mentor the next generation and create future stewards for the environment.
+Our outdoor traditions rely on volunteers, healthy natural resources and generous donors.

 2955 Kennedy Rd.

 Founder Mark LaBarbera